Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 The microgreen version of basil has a more intense flavor than the mature leaves without that chemical-like aftertaste that older basil can have.
 The micro-basil leaves are also more tender and mature basil.

-You can use micro-basil in the same way you'd use the herb basil.
-We love fresh micro-basil in eggs, on salads, and as a garnish on tomato sauce dishes.
+You can use micro-basil in the same way you’d use the herb basil.
+We love fresh micro-basil in eggs, salads, and garnish on tomato sauce dishes.
 You can also add micro-basil while cooking like you would the herb.

 Interested in Growing Genovese Basil Microgreens?

-Want to try growing your own basil microgreens?
-Use the buttons below to take a look at a basil microgreen kit, or if you have the supplies, basil microgreen seeds.
+Want to try growing your basil microgreens?
+Use the buttons below to look at a basil microgreen kit or basil microgreen seeds if you have the supplies.

 Have a Question?

-If you have any questions about the information in this post or microgreens, in general, please leave a comment below or reach out to me using the Ask a Question page.
+If you have any questions about the information in this post or microgreens, please comment below or reach out to me using the Ask a Question page.